kassio/kassio.github.io/_posts/2020-06-18-rails-active-model-attributes.md

 ## [Ruby on Rails side of things](#ruby-on-rails-side-of-things)

-I'll share here two ways, that I didn't see in many blog posts, about how to use this query in a Ruby on Rails application.
+I'll share here a few ways, that I didn't see in many blog posts, about how to use this query in a Ruby on Rails application.

 ### ["ReadOnly" Model](#readonly-model)